alfonsodomenici/pharm/README.md

-# python-flask-restapi
+# pharm project
-Example Project on how to develop RESTful API with Flask and Python
+RESTful API with Flask and Python for pharm project